My Dinner

 Instructions

 • Preheat the oven to its lowest setting.
-35 °C/ 95°F is ideal.
-However, my lowest setting is 50°C/122°F, so I briefly let some heat escape before adding in my dough to rise.
+Ideally 95°F (35°C), but if your lowest setting is 122°F (50°C) like mine, briefly crack the door open to let some heat escape before adding the dough to rise.

-• To activate the yeast, mix together lukewarm milk, sugar, and instant yeast in a small bowl.
-Leave to rest for approximately 10 minutes and you will see bubbles building on the surface.
-If you cannot see the bubbles, the milk might have been too hot or your yeast out of date.
-Throw away and start again.
+• To activate the yeast, mix together the lukewarm milk, sugar, and instant yeast in a small bowl.
+Let it rest for approximately 10 minutes until you see bubbles forming on the surface.
+If no bubbles appear, the milk may have been too hot or your yeast is expired-discard and start again.

-• In a separate mixing bowl, add the remaining ingredients for the yeast dough: flour, egg yolk, salt, butter, and vanilla extract (affiliate link).
-Pour over the yeast mixture and knead the dough with a dough hook for a minimum of 10 minutes to a smooth dough.
+• In a separate mixing bowl, combine the remaining dough ingredients: flour, egg yolk, salt, butter, and vanilla extract (affiliate link).
+Pour the yeast mixture over the top and knead with a dough hook for at least 10 minutes until the dough is smooth.

-• Turn the oven off.
-Form the dough into a ball, place it into the bowl, and cover it with a moist tea towel.
-Place in the oven and leave to rise for approximately an hour. (you can also let it rise in a warm place) The dough should double in volume in that time.
+• Turn off the oven.
+Form the dough into a ball, place it in the bowl, and cover with a damp tea towel.
+Place in the warm oven and let rise for approximately 1 hour (you can also let it rise in any warm spot in your kitchen).
+The dough should double in size.

-• In the meantime line the baking tray with baking parchment.
-My trick of keeping it in place with some clothes pegs, and then removing the pregs before placing it into the oven. (see images).
-You can also grease the baking tray if you prefer.
+• Meanwhile, line your baking sheet with parchment paper.
+My trick is to hold it in place with clothespins, then remove them before baking.
+You can also grease the pan if you prefer.

-• Once the dough has risen, knead it again briefly to remove any air bubbles that build up during the rise.
-Now roll out on a lightly floured surface with a rolling pin (affiliate link) and then place into the baking sheet.
-Cover the sheet again with the moist tea towel and leave it to rise for another 30 minutes.
+• Once the dough has risen, gently knead it again to remove any air bubbles.
+Roll it out on a lightly floured surface with a rolling pin (affiliate link), then transfer it to the prepared baking sheet.
+Cover again with the damp tea towel and let rise for another 30 minutes.

-• Preheat your oven to 170°C / 338°F top-to-bottom heat.
-Take the remaining butter from the fridge and slice it into small cubes.
+• Preheat your oven to 338°F (170°C).
+Take the remaining butter from the fridge and cut it into small cubes.

-• The cake is best served lukewarm with a cup of coffee.
-To reheat the cake the next day, you can warm it up gently in a frying pan and melt a piece of butter on top to make it moist again.
+• This cake is best served warm with a cup of coffee.
+To reheat leftovers the next day, gently warm slices in a frying pan with a pat of butter to restore moisture.

 Notes